MartinRuddyM/Flutter-Card-Game/README.md

 The UI is responsive, and the number of cards loaded per row and their size is dynamically defined for each device based on screen size.
 Appropiate padding is done.
 There is also a click/tab lock that prevents the user from turning mroe than one pair of cards at a time.
 This helps avoid bugs.
 There is also a max width set for devices of high resolution.

 These responsiveness featrues apply mainly to the game screen but also to the buttons in the other screens.
+The memory data uses hive_ce and is stored locally in the browser data.
+Deleting cache makes data be lost.

 The app works well and meets all defined project evaluation criteria.
 It can be played [here](https://martinruddym.github.io/Flutter-Card-Game/).